-NATURE OF RISK RELATED CONTROLS / RESPONSE TO RISK HOW THE RISK WAS ADDRESSED BY OUR AUDIT CONCLUSION AND RECOMMENDATION The investment in the bank is unquoted and is valued by an external valuer appointed by the The valuation of the investment may be subjet a significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment in the bank is unquoted and is valued by an external valuer appointed by the The valuation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as significant level of assumption and estimation of the investment may be subjeted as a significant level of assumption and estimation of the investment may be subjeted as a significant level of assumption and estimation of the investment may be subjeted as a significant level of assumption and estimation of the investment may be subjeted as a significant level of assumption and estimation of the investment may be subjeted as a significant level of assumption and estimation of the investment may be subjeted as a significant level of assumption and estimation of the investment may be subjeted as a significant level of assumption and estimation of the investment may be subjeted as a significant level of assumption and estimation of the investment may be subjeted as a significant lev We engaged in discussions at an early stage with officers about their proposed approach to valuation for the current period and ongoing.
+NATURE OF RISK RELATED CONTROLS / RESPONSE TO RISK HOW THE RISK WAS ADDRESSED BY OUR AUDIT CONCLUSION AND RECOMMENDATION FAIR VALUE OF INVESTMENTS (CAMBRIDGE AND COUNTIES BANK) [S] The investment in the bank is unquoted and is valued by an external valuer appointed by the fund.
+The valuation of the investment may be subject to a significant level of assumption and estimation.
+We engaged in discussions at an early stage with officers about their proposed approach to valuation for the current period and ongoing.
 Grant Thornton were engaged to undertake the valuation and reported to the Fund in May 2016.
+We did not identify any material misstatement of the value used in the accounts as a result of inappropriate assumptions or estimates.
 We engaged specialist valuations experts within BDO to analyse and assess the external valuation on which the value in the financial statements was based.
-We reviewed the assumptions and methodology used in the valuation, and the accuracy and appropriateness of these in producing a final valuation. inappropriate assumptions or estimates.
+We reviewed the assumptions and methodology used in the valuation, and the accuracy and appropriateness of these in producing a final valuation.
 We considered the value held in the financial statements against the results and conclusions of these reviews.
 POSTING AND AUTHORISING OF JOURNALS [S] We identified a risk of misstatement resulting from the ability of a single user to post and authorise journals within Oracle.
 We planned to test the appropriateness of journal entries recorded in the general ledger and other adjustments made in the preparation of the financial statements.
 We performed a detailed analytical review of journals recorded during the year, and did not identify any significant anomalies or errors.
 We also selected samples of journals based on observed attributes and unusual items, and traced these to supporting evidence and corroborated explanations.
 We did not identify any errors.
 We have however identified that a control deficiency still exists in this area.
 The system permits the same individual to post and authorise journals (no prevention control), this is detailed below in the control environment section of this report.
 We are aware that there are subsequent reviews which provide a detection control.